-American director, producer, and actor Robbie Duncan McNeill is best known for his role as Lieutenant Tom Paris on the television series Star Trek: Voyager.
-He was an executive producer and frequent director of the television series Chuck and currently he’s the resident director of the series Resident Alien for the Syfi Channel.
+Robbie Duncan McNeill is best known for his role as Lieutenant Tom Paris on the television series Star Trek: Voyager.
+He was an executive producer and frequent director of the television series Chuck and the resident director of the series Resident Alien.

 Marilyn is a certified Family Law Specialist in Nevada and the sole owner of an all-female firm that specialize in Men’s and Father’s Rights – the only firm in Nevada to exclusively represent men through divorce, custody and other family law battles.

-Meghan Daum is the author of six books, most recently The Problem With Everything: My Journey Through The New Culture Wars.
-A columnist for The Los Angeles Times from 2005 to 2016, her work has appeared in The New Yorker, The New York Times Book Review, The Atlantic, and Vogue, among other publications.
-Her new podcast, The Unspeakable, launched on July 27.
+Meghan Daum is the author of six books, most recently The Problem With Everything: My Journey Through The New Culture Wars, a columnist for The Los Angeles Times from 2005 to 2016, and now has her own podcast, The Unspeakable.

 Chloe Valdary has been published in the New York Times, the Wall St Journal and Atlantic Magazine.
-After spending a year as a Bartley fellow at the Wall Street Journal under Pulitzer prize winning journalist Bret Stephens, she developed the architecture of a holistic lifestyle curriculum called – The Theory of Enchantment – designed to equip the younger generation with the knowledge and skills necessary to better nurture the individual human condition with more abundant mental wealth.
+After spending a year as a Bartley fellow at the Wall Street Journal under Pulitzer prize winning journalist Bret Stephens, she developed the architecture of a holistic lifestyle curriculum called – The Theory of Enchantment.

-Greg talks with New York Times, #1 bestselling author Gregg Hurwitz about masculinity and the shadow Self, politics and the patriarchy, the concept of the reputation savage, God, his work to end polarization in politics and college campuses, the personality traits of President Trump that helped get him elected and the biggest challenges Democrats face in the upcoming election.
+Greg talks with New York Times, #1 bestselling author Gregg Hurwitz about masculinity and the shadow Self, politics and the patriarchy, the concept of the reputation savage, God, and his work to end polarization in politics and college campuses.

 Bret Weinstein is an American biologist, evolutionary theorist, and philosopher who came to national attention during the 2017 Evergreen State College protests.
-He is considered a member of the informal group of personalities known as the Intellectual Dark Web and is the host of the popular DarkHorse podcast.
+He is considered a member of the Intellectual Dark Web and is the host of the popular DarkHorse podcast.

-Hosted by Greg Ellis and special guest Clancy Brown Greg Ellis (voice of Cullen Rutherford in Bioware’s Dragon Age Series) and Clancy Brown (voice of Hank Anderson in Detroit: Become Human!).
-The two actors were recently caught up in a cancel culture twitter mobbing, and in this special livestream, they’ll discuss the social impact of Twitter mobs at the intersection of our real world and video gaming experiences.
+Hosted by Greg Ellis and special guest Clancy Brown Greg Ellis and Clancy Brown, two actors recently caught up in a cancel culture twitter mobbing discuss the social impact of Twitter mobs at the intersection of our real world and video gaming experiences.

-Controversial journalist Andy Ngo discusses modern masculinity, the overton window, hate crime hoaxes, the reactive news cycles, and the rise of antifa.
-He received national attention in 2019 while covering the culture war between Antifa and The Proud Boys when he was physically assaulted by counter-protesters at a Portland street rally.
+Journalist Andy Ngo discusses modern masculinity, the overton window, hate crime hoaxes, the reactive news cycles, and the rise of antifa.
+He received national attention in 2019 while covering the culture war between Antifa and The Proud Boys.

 Australian writer, commentator, and 2020 Order of Australia award recipient Bettina Arndt talks with Greg about radical feminism, Australia’s gender violence policy, the bias in family law courts, the cash cow of domestic violence, and the affliction of attorney addiction.